 Cheddar Pink Facts

 - This beautiful creation of Nature and evolution most frequently goes by the descriptive common name of the Cheddar Pink.
-The lovely plant does have at least one other general title, though.
+The lovely plant does have at least one other general title that it’s known by, though.
 That’s the equally simple yet appropriate term of clove pink.

-- British botanist, Samuel Brewer holds the distinction of being the first person to officially recognize it as a separate and distinct species.
+- The respected British botanist, Samuel Brewer holds the distinction of being the first person to officially recognize it as a separate and distinct species.
 The exact date of that is unknown, however.
-The english naturalist, John Ray, recorded the recognition in 1724.
+The english naturalist, John Ray, recorded the recognition in the year 1724.

 - Fortunately, the Cheddar Pink seems to be maintaining a population base that’s both stable and sufficient.
 That status further appears to hold true throughout the entirety of its native range.
-The IUCN, therefore, currently does not place it on the Red List.
+The IUCN, thus, currently does not place it on its Red List of Threatened Species.

-- The gorgeous flora nevertheless faces some potential threats to its continued existence, at least.
+- The gorgeous flora nevertheless faces some potential threats to its continued existence as a species, at least.
 These consist of several factors, most of which stem from the actions of humans.
 They include such related perils as habitat loss and ongoing climate change.

 Related Articles